How to Optimize WordPress images with the EWWW Image Optimizer plugin

-We also recommend that you remove all metadata from the image.
+The metadata is also set to be removed by default.
 Metadata is the extra information such as comments and creation date that is stored within the image file.
-Over all of your images, removing the metadata can save a large amount of space.
-To remove all metadata from the images, select the checkbox labeled Remove metadata.
+Removing the metadata can save a large amount of space.
+You can see this setting selected in the Basic settings location.

 Optimizing your images with the EWWW Image Optimizer plugin

 To begin optimizing your images, hover over Media on the left side of the WordPress dashboard and click on Bulk Optimize.
-Once on this page, click the Import Images button to import all of your images into the EWWW Image Optimizer plugin.
+Note that images that are added after plugin is loaded are automatically optimized.